day8/re-frame/docs/NewREADME.md

     [div: (map item-render @items]))   ;; assume item-render already written
 ```

-Notice how `items` is "sourced".
-A view function uses `subscribe` with a key
+Notice how `items` is "sourced" from "app state".
+View function use `subscribe` with a key
 originally used to register a query function.

 ### Code For Domino 6